yum-food/TaSTT/README.md

   * Translation from English into other languages is added case by case.
 This is a limitation of the state of the art in machine translation: fine-tuned English->other language models far outperform English->many language models.
+* Start/stop transcription by clicking left joystick.
+* Resizable: talk to friends close up or far away.
+* Audio feedback: hear distinct beeps when transcription starts and stops.
+  * May also enable in-game noise indicator, to grab others' attention.
+* Visual transcription indicator.
+Green == talking, orange == waiting for sync, red == done talking.
+* May be attached to hand or left in world space.
 * Free as in beer.
 * Free as in freedom.
 * Privacy-respecting: transcription is done on your GPU, not in the cloud.